Unblockabl/test/README.md

 # StudioPi-WebGUI
-A web gui for accessging raspberry pi's, it can also work on itger devuces.
+A web gui for accessging raspberry pi's, it can also work on other devices.